-- It is a good idea to keep some sort of log/lab book to note progress, significant results, goals and objectives for the future, etc. - •Some universities insist that you keep a log book. - Universities are required to "provide opportunities for research students to maintain a record of personal progress, which includes reference to the development of research and other skills".
+- It is a good idea to keep some sort of log to record progress, significant results, goals and objectives for the future, etc. - Some universities insist that you keep a log book (this may be electronic). - Universities are required to "provide opportunities for research students to maintain a record of personal progress, which includes reference to the development of research and other skills".